n-j-91/assignment-solution/README.md

 - Knowledge in building docker images, running docker containers with docker cli and docker-compose.
 - Knowledge in docker volumes, environment variables used with docker images.
 - Knowledge in simple CI flows, Jenkinsfile.
-- Knowledge in docker swarm or secrets is optional.
+- Optionally the knowledge in docker swarm or docker secrets.

 ## Solution Overview